tatarbj/subsite-starterkit/docs/contributing.md

 > the same workflow applies for contributions to the [qa-automation](https://github.com/ec-europa/qa-automation) tools that are used in the subsite-starterkit.
-Additions to the `QualityAssurancTask.php` class have to be tested on the subsite-starterkit by creating a **test/{TICKETNUMBER}** branch where you make the following updates:
+Additions to the QualityAssurancTask.php class have to be tested on the subsite-starterkit by creating a `test/{TICKETNUMBER}` branch where you make the following updates:
-  * Change the qa-automation version in composer.json to `dev-{type}/{TICKETNUMBER}`.
+  * Change the qa-automation version in composer.json to "dev-{type}/{TICKETNUMBER}".
-  * Update the composer.lock file by running `composer update`.
+  * Update the composer.lock file by running "composer update".
   * Add changes to the example module, feature or theme to test the improved class.